whereisyusuf/aks-with-ingress-and-appg/README.md

 ![AKS with App G with Ingress](/AKS%20with%20WAF.png)

 This sample builds on the resources created in the workshop [https://aksworkshop.io/].
 Please refer to this for applicaiton related files and source code.
+As shown above, my application is hosted in an AKS cluster inside a subnet with an ingress that has an internal IP address.
+Another subnet has an Application Gateway with a front end public IP address, and the backend pool is configured with the Ingress IP address.
+NSGs at the AKS subnet ensure that it receives request only from the WAF subnet.

 ## Step 1 - Build AKS Cluster